saxenavaibhav/AWS-SAA-C02-Course/README.md

 ### IAM Roles

+A Role is one type of identity which exists in AWS accounts.
+The other type is IAM users.

-A single thing that uses an identity is an IAM User.
+A single pricipal that uses an identity is an IAM User.

 IAM Roles are also identities that are used by large groups of individuals.
-If have more than 5000 principals, it could be a candidate for an IAM Role.
+If have more than 5000 principals using an identity, it could be a candidate for an IAM Role.

 IAM Roles are **assumed** you become that role.
+A role represents a level of access inside an AWS account.
 This can be used short term by other identities.
+These identitis assume the role for a short period of time, they use the permissions this role has for a short period of time and then they stop being that role.
+Its not like an IAM user where its a representation of you for long term.

 IAM Users can have inline or managed policies which control which permissions the identity gets within AWS

 Policies which grant, allow or deny, permissions based on their associations.

-IAM Roles have two types of roles can be attached.
+IAM Roles have two types of policies can be attached.

-- Trust Policy: Specifies which identities are allowed to assume the role.
+- Trust Policy: Specifies which identities are allowed to assume the role. [e.g. Identity A is allowed to assumed the role as identity A is allowed in the trush policy whereas identity B may not be allowed].
+Trust policy can reference different things - It can reference identities in the same account, other IAM users, other roles, even AWS services such as EC2.
+Trush policy can also reference identities in otehr AWS accounts.
+If a role gets assumed by something that is allowed to assume it, then AWS generated temporary security credentials and these are made available to the identity which assumes this role.
+Once these expire, identity will need to reassume the role.
+These temporary credentials will be able to access whatever AWS resources are defined in the Permissions Policy.
-- Permissions Policy: Specifies what the role is allowed to do.
+- Permissions Policy: Specifies what the role is allowed to do/access.

-If an identity is allowed on the **Trust Policy**, it is given a set of **Temporary Security Credentials**.
-Similar to access keys except they are time limited to expire.
-The identity will need to renew them by reassuming the role.

 Every time the **Temporary Security Credentials** are used, the access is checked against the **Permissions Policy**.
 If you change the policy, the